isabella232/help-7/gitbook/superquery/git-integrations/connect-github.md

 ### Step 4 \[optional]: Request permission to install the superQuery Github application

-In cases where you want to connect to a repository you're not the owner of — such as a repository inside of your company's [GitHub Organization](https://help.github.com/en/articles/about-organizations) — you have to request permission from the repository owner.\
+In cases where you want to connect to a repository you're not the owner of &mdash; such as a repository inside of your company's [GitHub Organization](https://help.github.com/en/articles/about-organizations) &mdash; you have to request permission from the repository owner.\
 \
 To request permission, [go here](https://github.com/apps/superQuery-io/installations/new).